matthewfcarlson/brains-and-bets/README.md

 ## TODO:

+- Move to a reducer for React + createContext so logic is in one spot
-- Show answers on betting screen
+- Show answers on betting screen with groupings (kmeans)
 - Allow people to make wagers
-- Move logic into engine so it can be generic
+- Award points based on bets
 - Custom lobby as BigScreen doesn't appear correctly as it shows up as a player